Xeway/ERC/README.md

 This ERC is intended to represent vanilla options.
 However, exotic options can be built on top of this ERC.\
 Instead of representing a single option that would be useless after the expiration date, this contract can store as many issuances as needed.
 Each issuance is identified by an id, and can be bought, exercised, cancelled, etc., independently of the other issuances.
 This is a better approach for gas costs purposes.

 It's designed so that the option can be either European or American, by introduction of the `exerciseWindowStart` and `exerciseWindowEnd` data points.
+A buyer can only exercise between `exerciseWindowStart` and `exerciseWindowEnd`.\
-If the option seller considers the option to be European, he can set the `exerciseWindowStart` and `exerciseWindowEnd` to the same value, and the buyer won't be able to exercise the option before the `exerciseWindowStart`.
+If the option seller considers the option to be European, he can set the `exerciseWindowStart` in line with the expiration date, and `exerciseWindowEnd` to the expiration date + a determined time range so that buyers have a period of time to exercise.\
 If the option seller considers the option to be American, he can set the `exerciseWindowStart` to the current time, and the buyer will be able to exercise the option immediately.

 The contract inherently supports multiple buyers for a single option issuance.
 This is achieved by using ERC-1155 tokens for representing the options.
 When a buyer buys a fraction of the option issuance, he receives ERC-1155 tokens that represent the fraction of the option issuance.
 These tokens can be exchanged between users, and are used for exercising the option.
 With this mechanism, a buyer can decide to exercise only a fraction of what he bought.